docker/docs/desktop/hardened-desktop/admin-controls/configure-ac.md

 ## Prerequisite

 As an admin, you need to [configure a registry.json to enforce sign-in](../../../docker-hub/configure-sign-in.md).
-For this configuration to take effect, Docker Desktop users must authenticate to your organization.
+This is because this feature requires a Docker Business subscription and therefore your Docker Desktop users must authenticate to your organization for this configuration to take effect.

 ## Step one: Place the `admin-settings.json` file in the correct location